Kristina01111000/Drws_site/README.md

 Add memo for yoga from note on scorecard

 See if there is a way to see how many people downloaded the scorecard, use google for site analytics

+---- After meeting with Donovan, I’m thinking this:

+Removing all mention of costs to the program.
+Just that it is Free.

+People might respond better to a 30 day program; "Dr. W's 30 day program will help you jumpstart your holistic journey.”

+We’re going to allow people to move from one Learning Program class to the next without waiting two weeks; why put things in the way for them to learn more if they are ready to watch the next class?

+We need link to our Youtube channel very present on home page and perhaps the promo page.
+Perhaps in Youtube descriptions of each Quick Minute videos we’ll put in”Join up and get access to Dr. W’s free 30 day Holistic Learning Program.”

+He felt that the Home page was a bit overwhelming to a first time person.
+Maybe put August’s Topic: on the top right and move the current right sided widget to below the left side’s 4E Story widget.

+---- Any thoughts?